Michi03/mymdb/README.md

 7. Wait for the synchronization to be **done**

 ### How it works
-The [parsing](https://en.wikipedia.org/wiki/Parsing) works the same whether you use method 1, or method 2, only that in method one using the **Sync Mymdb** button, your IMDb Username is stored along with your movie ratings, so when you visit [your MyMDB user page](https://www.imdb.com/mymdb) it displays your username.
+The [parsing](https://en.wikipedia.org/wiki/Parsing) works the same whether you use method 1, or method 2, only that in method one using the **Sync Mymdb** button, your IMDb Username is stored along with your movie ratings, so when you visit [your MyMDb user page](https://www.imdb.com/mymdb) it displays your username.
 Hooray!
 Further details about the parsing aren't terribly interessting I think, only that at times the [character encoding](https://en.wikipedia.org/wiki/UTF-8) can mess up and you'll get a director twice...
 Uh, actually also, the *ratings.csv* file is the thing the plugin basically gets all the information about your movie ratings from, and it only lists directors.
 Thus, my plans to extent the plugin to also show actors, and screen writers requires some reworking of the synchronization process.

 ## User Page